open-politics/SSARE/README.md

 ## Introduction
 SSARE stands for Semantic Search Article Recommendation Engine, an open-source service that comfortably orchestrates scraping, processing into vector representations, storing and querying of news articles.

-SSARE serves as an efficient and scalable resource for semantic search and article recommendations, catering primarily to news data.
+SSARE serves as an efficient and scalable resource for semantic search and article recommendations, catering primarily to political news data.

-SSARE is an always up to date political news RAG endpoint.
+**SSARE is an always up to date political news RAG endpoint.**

 The engine is adaptable to various sources, requiring only a sourcing script that outputs the data in the format of a dataframe with the columns:
 | url | headline | paragraphs | source |